-This all-volunteer run non-profit provides all products for free.
+This all-volunteer run non-profit provides all gifts for breast cancer patients for free.
 Volunteers custom make these custom breast forms by hand based on each person’s needs, preferences, and breast cup size.
 Ordering is quick, simple and online.

 To request your free breast forms, visit http://awesomebreastforms.org/index.php/how-to-order-awesome-breastforms-2/.

 Knitted Knockers provides free knitted prosthetics as a replacement for silicone after mastectomy.